Image

 Photo: Göteborgs universitet

-“Our interviews revealed that many construction workers do not report or seek help when they feel mentally unwell, and that some self-medicate with alcohol and painkillers.
-We also see that there is a need for better procedures on how to deal with mental illness and clearer social support in the workplace,” says Kristina Aurelius, Associate Professor at Sahlgrenska Academy at the University of Gothenburg.
+“Our interviews revealed that many construction workers do not report or seek help when they feel mentally unwell and that some self-medicate with alcohol and painkillers.
+We also need better procedures to deal with mental illness and clearer social support in the workplace,” says Kristina Aurelius, Associate Professor at Sahlgrenska Academy at the University of Gothenburg.

 Demanding work

-The study participants who had experienced suicide of a colleague described it as very unexpected.
+The study participants who had experienced the suicide of a colleague described it as very unexpected.
 They had not noticed any signs that the colleague was feeling low or suicidal.
-They described it as a shocking experience, and that it had been difficult to understand what had happened.
+They described it as a shocking experience and that it had been challenging to understand what had happened.

-The working conditions in the construction industry was described as physically very demanding and stressful, which was perceived to have a negative effect on both physical and mental health.
-Study participants reported that the demanding working conditions often causes long-term pain, which in turn can lead to mental health problems and overconsumption of alcohol and painkillers.
+The working conditions in the construction industry were described as physically very demanding and stressful, which was perceived to harm both physical and mental health.
+Study participants reported that the demanding working conditions often cause long-term pain, which in turn can lead to mental health problems and overconsumption of alcohol and painkillers.

-The study is published in the journal PLOS One, and has been conducted with the financial support of Afa Försäkring, which is owned by LO, PTK and the Confederation of Swedish Enterprise.
+The study, published in the journal PLOS One, was conducted with the financial support of Afa Försäkring, which is owned by LO, PTK, and the Confederation of Swedish Enterprise.

 Advice: Urgent help: when you need someone to talk to - RSMH